 In November 2018 the Swiss manufacturer Phonak released a brand new product – Phonak Audeo M – based on Marvel technology.
 Phonak has since released additional variations of Marvel technology and also an update to Marvel itself, Phonak Paradise.
 In mid 2021 Phonak Nathos Nova started to become available within the NHS supply chain with similar features and compatibility.

-A major feature of Phonak Marvel and Paradise hearing aids is Roger Direct.
-Direct audio streaming from a Phonak Roger transmitter straight into Phonak Marvel and Paradise hearing aids.
-No external Roger Mylink neckloop, streaming device or ear level Roger X receiver.
+A major feature of more recent Phonak hearing aids is Roger Direct.
+Direct audio streaming from a Phonak Roger transmitter straight into compatible hearing aids.
+No external Roger neckloop, streaming device or ear level Roger X receiver.

-Until Roger Direct all these other methods add a little extra bulk and affected cosmetics to one degree or another.
+Until Roger Direct all the methods of streaming Roger audio added a little extra bulk and affected cosmetics to one degree or another.
 A couple of added benefits of Roger Direct are an increased transmitting range from transmitter to hearing aid, over double at 50m in ideal conditions!
 Also improved battery consumption has been achieved.

 So how do Roger Direct Phonak compatible hearing aids work with Roger?

 A common misconception around Roger Direct connectivity is that a quick firmware upgrade of Phonak hearing aids will automatically and at no cost enable you to stream a Phonak Roger transmitter straight into the hearing aids.
 No physical receiver, no extra cost – but not true!